amejiarosario/amejiarosario.github.io/source/_posts/2016-08-19-Node-Package-Manager-NPM-Tutorial.md

 ```

 <abbr title="Node Package Manager">NPM</abbr> will add packages to dependencies if you use the `--save` flag.
-Otherwise `npm` won't include it.
-To automate the process you can run:
+Otherwise, `npm` won't include it.
+To automate the process, you can run:

 ```bash Smarter NPM's defaults
 npm config set save=true